Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 #### Share current device ID to another instance

 Sometimes you have more than one Amplitude Javascript SDK instance setup and want to share the device ID across instances.
-To do so, here are two ways:

 - Method1: Initialize the other instance with device ID in configuration